Today, we’ll show you how to simulate a comment form from a blog or a forum, using a datagrid to show the input data, and hiding the unused fields.

 After that, we select all the form elements, and with a right-click, group them into form.

-Look at this video to see how I connected the input places with the Data Master by dragging and dropping.
+Look at this post to see how I connected the input places with the Data Master by dragging and dropping.

 Then, we’ll have to configure the Submit Comment button and the Comment link.
 We want the comment box to appear when we click the link, and to disappear when we click on Submit Comment.
 Besides, we’ll have a Comment box to appear and the new data to be there.
 So, we’ll configure like this: